whisthq/whist/container-images/README.md

-│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_container_image.sh <- Helper script to run a build container image ├── productivity
+│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_container_image.sh <- Helper script to run a build container image ├── push_container_image.sh <- Helper script to push a built container image to GHCR ├── run_local_container_image.sh <- Helper script to run a locally-built container image ├── run_remote_container_image.sh <- Helper script to fetch and run a container image stored on GHCR
-│   └── slack
-│       ├── Dockerfile.20 <- Container image for Slack
-│       └── run-slack.sh <- Helper script to start Slack with the right parameters
-├── push_container_image.sh <- Helper script to push a built container image to GHCR ├── run_local_container_image.sh <- Helper script to run a locally-built container image ├── run_remote_container_image.sh <- Helper script to fetch and run a container image stored on GHCR